XO-Appleton/MRIfIFd7jKq1ziBF/README.md

 For the price prediction and plotting only the `Date` and `Price` columns were used.

-## Models Applied
+## Approach

+To generate predictions for the stocks, we first trained models on the price data from 2020 and then predicted the price change in the first quarter of 2021.
+To make recommendations based on the predictions, we generated Bollinger Bands from the predictions using a 20-entry window and 2 times standard deviation.
+Then the actual price was compared against the prediction, if the price was higher than the upper band, we recommend selling the stock, and if the price was lower than the lower band, we recommend buying the stock.

-Three approaches were tried for the project:
+Three models were tried for the project:
-    1. A baseline model using moving average of 20 day window.
+    1. A baseline model using a moving average of a 20-day window.
-    2. An RNN model with one CNN, two LSTM and three Dense layers.
+    2. An RNN model with one CNN, two LSTM, and three Dense layers.
     3. Meta's Prophet model

 ## Final Model